Dimensionality reduction can be used as a surrogate model for high-dimensional forward uncertainty quantification: Introduction

+An alternative to the sequential combination is a supervised approach that integrates dimensionality reduction with feature space surrogate modeling.
+Specifically, a supervised approach can take the form of (a) optimizing the dimensionality reduction and surrogate modeling jointly using samples of the input-output pairs \cite{lataniotis2020extending}, possibly guided by active learning \cite{kim2024adaptive}, (b) introducing dimensionality reduction as an inherent construction of surrogate models, either through sparsity constraints for data-fitting models \cite{konakli2016polynomial,giovanis2020data} or through projection bases for reduced order models \cite{schilders2008model,chinesta2011short}, or (c) merging dimensionality reduction with surrogate modeling by uncovering low-dimensional probabilistic models in the product space of input and output parameters \cite{soize2016data,soize2019entropy,soize2020physics}.

 The approach (c), termed Probabilistic Learning on Manifolds (PLoM), is appealing because it does not require a differentiation between dimensionality reduction and surrogate modeling.
 This distinction can be redundant for ``high-dimensional input and low-dimensional output" problems, because one can argue the ``optimal" dimensionality reduction is the computational model itself, coinciding with the ``optimal" surrogate model.
 PLoM performs predictions by generating samples concentrated on the embedded manifold of the input-output space, while also satisfying constraints on input variables \cite{soize2020physics,zhong2023surrogate}.
 This makes the usage of PLoM different from the traditional surrogate models that predict the output given a precise input value.
 During the constrained resampling process, PLoM requires a reconstruction mapping from the low-dimensional representation to the original input-output space.
-This restricts the potential to leverage general nonlinear dimensionality reduction techniques for learning manifolds, of which a reconstruction mapping may not exist or is highly approximate.
+This requirement limits the applicability of general nonlinear dimensionality reduction techniques, particularly when a reliable reconstruction is unavailable or computationally expensive.
+Recent advances such as autoencoders and other machine-learning-based reconstruction techniques \cite{shi2024convolutional,zhang2024rLSTM} partially address this issue; however, the proposed method circumvents the reconstruction step entirely, thereby enabling broader applicability to nonlinear dimensionality reduction techniques.